An ancient Chinese sport of 42-foot boats crewed by 20 paddlers, a steersperson and a drummer. More ⇒

 The Relentless Mixed 1 Team is a dedicated, competitive and social crew that has a strong passion for the sport of dragon boating.
-The team practices Monday and Wednesday evenings and will be competing in several races this summer and fall.
-This team also typically picks 1 or 2 travel races.
+The team practices Monday and Wednesday evenings and competes in 5-6 races every season, including 1 or 2 travel races.

 Co-captains: John Sullivan and Patrick Collins

-Relentless Warriors is the newer competitive mixed team in our organization, having been formed in 2017 as our organization expanded in response to the ever-growing interest in Dragon boating.
+Relentless Warriors is our second competitive mixed team in our organization, having been formed in 2017 as our organization expanded in response to the ever-growing interest in dragon boating.
 We are made up of men and women with paddling experience ranging from newcomer novices to ten years or more.

 Warriors practices take place on Sunday mornings and Wednesday evenings.
 Like all Relentless teams we welcome guest paddlers who would like to join us at a few practices to experience first hand why this is such a fun team oriented sport.

 Co-captains: Harry Brown & Ken Brask